mikechambers/adb-mcp/README.md

 You should see a message similar to _Photoshop MCP Command proxy server running on ws://localhost:3001_.

-This proxy must be running in order to Claude to communicate with the plugin
+This proxy must be running in order for Claude to communicate with the plugin.

 ### Photoshop Plugin

 Enable developer mode in Photoshop

 1. Launch Photoshop (26.0 or greater)
-2. Settings > Plugins and check "Enable Developer Mode"
+2. _Settings > Plugins_ and check _"Enable Developer Mode"_
 3. Restart Photoshop

 From Creative Cloud Desktop, install and launch "UXP Developer Tools".
 When prompted, enable developer mode.